Planning Your Grand Turk Day Trip

 It's easy to visit Grand Turk on a day trip from Providenciales, and there's plenty to occupy a full day.
-There are several flights each day from Providenciales, but it's best to take an early departure and late return so as to allow the most time to explore.
+There are several flights each day from the Providenciales International Airport.
+It's typically best to take an early departure and late return so as to allow the most time to explore.

 How to Book Your Day Trip (From Providenciales)

-rental vehicle.
+- Reserve your rental vehicle in advance.
 The choices range from scooters and 4x4 buggies, to conventional cars and jeeps with air conditioning.
 Be sure to state that you’ll be arriving at the airport (and not the Cruise Center), and the time.
 It’s often possible to make the reservation, and simply pay with cash on pick up.

 There are no ferry services between Grand Turk and Providenciales.

 We recommend you rent a car for transport, as it's the safest and most convenient way to get around and see everything.